 We are a group of citizens - some veterans - dedicated to preserving the memory and honor of all Wood County veterans of war who paid the ultimate price in defending the principles and freedoms of the United States of America.

-Wood Country Veterans memorial Fund, through Community Foundation of South Wood County and Marshfield Area Community Foundation, is established to administer money for the construction of a monument on the front lawn of the Wood County Courthouse.
+Wood Country Veterans Memorial Fund, through Incourage Community Foundation, administers money for a monument and legacy stones on the front lawn of the Wood County Courthouse.

-The memorial - in the shape of Wood County - will be located near the courthouse entrance at 400 Market Street, Wisconsin Rapids, WI.
-An Artist's rendering of the monument is shown on the home page.
+The memorial - in the shape of Wood County - is located near the courthouse entrance at 400 Market Street, Wisconsin Rapids, WI.
+A photo of the monument is shown on the home page.

-Our volunteer committee is made up of the following individuals, raising money to make the memorial a reality:
+Our original volunteer committee is made up of the following individuals:

 -